 Hypoxia is a critical hallmark of solid tumors and involves enhanced cell survival, angiogenesis, glycolytic metabolism, and metastasis.
 Hyperbaric oxygen treatment (HBOT) has for centuries been used to improve or cure disorders involving hypoxia and ischemia, by enhancing the amount of dissolved oxygen in the plasma and thereby increasing O2 delivery to the tissue.
-(1146)
+(1401)

 HBOT leads to hyperoxia and elevated levels of reactive oxygen species (ROS), which overwhelm the cancer cells' antioxidant defense and lead to cell death.
-(1147, 1148) The molecular mechanisms behind hyperoxia-induced cell death involve a complex signaling system including protein kinases and receptors such as RAGE, CXCR2, TLR3, and TLR4.
-(1149) Furthermore, contrary to what would be expected, HBOT has been shown to induce an antiangiogenic effect in tumor models.
-(1147, 1150)
+(1402, 1403) The molecular mechanisms behind hyperoxia-induced cell death involve a complex signaling system including protein kinases and receptors such as RAGE, CXCR2, TLR3, and TLR4.
+(1404) Furthermore, contrary to what would be expected, HBOT has been shown to induce an antiangiogenic effect in tumor models.
+(1402, 1405)

 While HBOT appears to have limited effects on cancer growth, it may potentiate the effects of other treatment modalities.
 Hoff et al demonstrated that a ketogenic diet combined with HBO had significant anticancer effects in a natural model of systemic metastatic cancer.
-(1151) Hypoxia has been described as an important factor for chemotherapeutic resistance.
-(1146) Studies on HBOT as a chemotherapeutic adjuvant have shown augmented effects both in vitro and in vivo.
-(1146) However, it is important to emphasize Mayer et al. list five chemotherapeutic agents (doxorubicin, bleomycin, disulfiram, cisplatin, and mafenide acetate) which are strongly contradictory in combination with HBOT due to potential potentiation of toxicity.
+(1406) Hypoxia has been described as an important factor for chemotherapeutic resistance.
+(1401) Studies on HBOT as a chemotherapeutic adjuvant have shown augmented effects both in vitro and in vivo.
+(1401) However, it is important to emphasize Mayer et al. list five chemotherapeutic agents (doxorubicin, bleomycin, disulfiram, cisplatin, and mafenide acetate) which are strongly contraindicated in combination with HBOT due to potential potentiation of toxicity.
 Radiotherapy in combination with HBOT has been used clinically in two different applications: (a) as a therapeutic agent for treating late radiation injury and (b) as a radiosensitizer, aiming to increase the effect of radiotherapy.
-(1146) An updated Cochrane systematic review concluded that "there is some evidence that HBOT improves local tumor control and mortality in tumors of the head and neck; however, the outcomes seem to be related to the use of unusual fractionation schemes, and thereby conclude that the benefits of HBOT should be interpreted with caution."
-(1152) While HBOT may have promise as an anticancer intervention, especially when combined with other treatment modalities, the clinical data to support this intervention is limited at this time.
+(1401) Yen demonstrated both in vitro and in vivo that HBO therapy shows promise as an adjuvant treatment for GBM by reducing cancer stem cell formation and enhancing sensitivity to chemotherapy and radiotherapy.(1407) An updated Cochrane systematic review concluded that "there is some evidence that HBOT improves local tumor control and mortality in tumors of the head and neck; however, the outcomes seem to be related to the use of unusual fractionation schemes, and thereby conclude that the benefits of HBOT should be interpreted with caution."
+(1408) While HBOT may have promise as an anticancer intervention, especially when combined with other treatment modalities, the clinical data to support this intervention is limited at this time.